arindamdawn/arindamdawn.com/site/content/post/two-skills-a-month-challenge-2.md

 I am also reading a [book](https://amzn.to/2KmjOuu) by Benny Lewis which I think might provide good insights to learning a foreign language.

-Although I am not very highly inclined in learning French as I neither have any plans to tour France or any French speaking nation in near future nor I am aim to take up a job that requires my french proficiency, but it just an inner spark to try learning the basics of a popular foreign language using the 20 hour rule which I recently became a fan of.
+Although I am not very highly inclined in learning French as I neither have any plans to tour France or any French speaking nation in near future nor I am aiming to take up a job that requires my french proficiency, but it just an inner spark to try learning the basics of a popular foreign language using the 20 hour rule which I recently became a fan of.

 I would love to extend my knowledge to proficiency if I am able to grasp the basics within my alloted time-frame.
 And who knows someday, somewhere these small chunks of skills or rather the effort taken in attaining the skills might open up new doors in distant future.

 I would be sharing my approaches towards these individual skills as well my progress report at the end of this month.
 Hope to have an interesting month of learning ahead!

 {{<figure src= "https://media.giphy.com/media/fhAwk4DnqNgw8/giphy.gif" caption= "Get Set Go..." class="tc">}}